Yoga for Beginners

 Teachers analyze their students’ courses and recommend these leading pranayama practices.
 However, asanas must be adequately practised to attain the highest goals.

-Pratyahara is the fifth limb of yoga.
+Pratyahara is the fifth limb of yoga for beginners.
 It restricts the senses from external pleasures and disengages the mind from unnecessary activities.

 Yoga for beginners should practise pratyahara to turn the senses internally.
 When a beginner is not fully aware of the senses, pratyahara helps the senses become introverted quickly.